 You can learn more about what wildlife crime is and what the UK priorities are in relation to wildlife crime on the UK National Wildlife Crime Unit website.

 In order to achieve our aim, we work closely with a wide range of other agencies who have an interest in the protection of wildlife and the environment.

 Police Scotland is a member of the Partnership for Action against Wildlife Crime (PAW) which brings together law enforcement, land managers, conservationists, and the Scottish Government: http://www.scotland.gov.uk/Topics/Environment/Wildlife-Habitats/paw-scotland.

 What to do if you witness wildlife crime

-- Take a note of the date, time and weather conditions.
+- Take note of the date, time, and weather conditions

-- Cover up any suspected poisoned baits or victims to prevent any animal / person coming into contact with them.
+- Cover up any suspected poisoned baits or victims to prevent any animal or person from coming into contact with them.

 - Do report.
 Even if you are not sure - report the incident.
 The evidence of wildlife crime is not always obvious.